brcrista/Haskell-Notes/perfomance.md

 ### `foldl`

-`foldl` is notorious for consuming lots of memory by building up a long chain of thunks before evaluating anything.
+`foldl` is notorious for consuming lots of memory by building up an *O(n)* chain of thunks before evaluating anything.
-If space is a concern, always use `Data.List.foldl'`.
+If space is a concern, always use `Data.List.foldl'`, which evaluates the function at each step before getting the next element out of the list.
 Despite being in the `Data.List` module, it will still work on any `Foldable`.